fls-bioinformatics-core/GFFUtils/README.markdown

                           for all records in the GFF file (can be specified multiple times)

+    --strict-attributes   Remove attributes that don't conform to the KEY=VALUE format

     --debug               Print debugging information

     --test                Run unit tests